Skip to content

 Knowing about MS foot symptoms helps us speak up for our needs and find the right help.

-Multiple Sclerosis (MS) can cause many foot problems that change daily life and how people move.
-Symptoms like numbness and pain show the nerve damage MS causes.
+MS can cause many foot problems that impact daily life and affect how people move.
+Symptoms, like numbness and pain, can be caused by MS-related nerve damage.
 Knowing these symptoms helps manage their effects better.

 Numbness and Tingling Sensations